esciencecenter-digital-skills/workshop-metadata/next-lesson/description.md

 ## Expected contents

-~150 words for on Eventbrite page
+~150 words for on Eventbrite registration page
 ## Example

 This workshop will provide you with the basics for writing your own packages in R.